Strategies on how to be an effective supervisor

 - Check in with them.
 Ask them how they are going.
 During my 4th year placement in mental health case management, I had my mental breakdown.
 Because we had established open communication I opened up to them and uni that I was becoming unwell.
 My supervisors were so supportive in listening and collaborating on ways I could finish the placement and pass.
 We organised half days, a part-time schedule and times when I could just be by myself to recoup during lunch.
 We identified small weekly goals and they reinforced my confidence to be an OT.
 I had numerous psychologist appointments so they would let me leave early or if I was up for it come back for the day.
 These two supervisors inspired me to become a mental health OT.
 And motivated me to finish the degree which I thought I couldn’t do.

 - Use humour: I had another supervisor who just made me laugh but was so understanding.
 I’d turn up after crying and she would make me laugh.
 Help me problem solve through my honours research struggles and made things seem possible.
 She inspired me to be a leader.
 To be fair, to keep going even when people are reluctant to change their practice.
-We developed a friendship and I recently saw her in Darwin on a family holiday.

 The common denominator in all these supervisors was friendship, open communication and feedback.
 I was never lost not knowing if I was going to pass or fail.
 They continued to emotional support, provided constructive feedback and graded all tasks to ensure success and the boosting of my confidence.